KatnipSC/Katnip-Blog/posts/2025-30-20-Intro/post.md

 ---
 title: "Introducing: Katnip! «Initial Release»"
-excerpt: "Introducing Katnip, a compiled, text-based version of Scratch for the web!"
+excerpt: "Introducing Katnip, a Transpiled, text-based version of Scratch for the web!"
-coverImage: "/assets/cover.png"
+coverImage: "./assets/cover.png"
 date: "2025-03-20T23:10:00.000-05:00"
 author:
   name: B1j2754
   picture: "https://avatars.rotur.dev/b1j2754"
 ogImage:
-  url: "/assets/cover.png"
+  url: "./assets/cover.png"
 ---

-# Introducing Katnip: A Compiled, Text-Based Version of Scratch for the Web!
+# Introducing Katnip: A Transpiled, Text-Based Version of Scratch for the Web!

 We are excited to announce the **initial release of Katnip**, cool new project aimed at providing a link between Scratch and real-world programming languages!